-- Bachelor's degree in biochemistry, biology, or chemistry qualifies one for laboratory technician, research assistant, or other entry level positions - Take a course in grant writing; researchers often need to apply for grants to fund their research. - Gain competencies in computers and mathematics. - Read scientific journals to stay current on relevant issues in the field, and join related professional organizations to network and build contacts. - As an undergraduate, seek laboratory experiences such as research projects, volunteering with professors, summer jobs, or internships. - Schedule informational interviews to learn about the profession and specific career paths. - Participate in research programs sponsored by organizations like the National Science Foundation and the National Institutes of Health. - Become familiar with the specific entrance exam for graduate or professional schools in your area of interest.
+- Gain competencies in computers and mathematics. - Read scientific journals to stay current on relevant issues in the field, and join related professional organizations to network and build contacts. - As an undergraduate, seek laboratory experiences such as research projects, volunteering with professors, summer jobs, or internships. - Schedule informational interviews to learn about the profession and specific career paths. - Participate in research programs sponsored by organizations like the National Science Foundation and the National Institutes of Health. - Become familiar with the specific entrance exam for graduate or professional schools in your area of interest.

-Professional Associations
+Select Professional Associations:

-American Society for Biochemistry and Molecular Biology

-American Chemical Society

-Biology Industry Organization

-Council for the Advancement of Science Writing

-American Institute of Biological Sciences

-American Society for Microbiology
+American Society for Biochemistry and Molecular Biology American Chemical Society Biology Industry Organization Council for the Advancement of Science Writing American Institute of Biological Sciences American Society for Microbiology

 This information represents possible occupations and strategies for careers with this major.
 As with any job or career, there may be additional qualifications or experience needed.
-For more information and options, make an appointment with Career & Leadership Development or check out our online resources on our website or on myUNW, Career & Leadership Development tab.
+For more information and options, make an appointment with Career Development or check out our online resources on our website or on theROCK, Career Development tab.